 There are two main requirements for using Tapfiliate shortcodes:

-- The conversion/customer data you'd like to retrieve should appear in the URL after payment or submission.
+The conversion/customer data should appear in the URL after payment or submission.

 Many applications that users go through offer the option to redirect users to a Thank you page within your WordPress set up, and allow you to output conversion data in the URL.

-In the next sections of this article, we'll illustrate how to use shortcodes.
+In the next sections of this article, we'll illustrate how to use shortcodes to retrieve conversion data.